 Obtain the necessary information

-- Check if the email address and phone number are in the job ad.
+- Check if the email address and business phone number are in the job ad.

 - Visit the company website for the hiring manager’s email address and phone number.